mvolkmann/blog/src/deno.md

 ## Generating Documentation

-The `deno doc` command writes documentation for builtin types and local source files to stdout.
+The `deno doc` command writes documentation for built-in types and local source files to stdout.

-For example, to see documentation on the `Deno.read` function, enter `deno doc --builtin Deno.read`.
+For example, to see documentation on the `Deno.read` function, enter `deno doc --built-in Deno.read`.
 To see documentation for the local source file `demo.ts`, enter `deno doc demo.ts`.